 She makes her home in Port Moody with her husband, two children and Mischief the dog; an avid runner, she loves to spend time on local trails in the area.

-Judy Pfeifer is Vice-President, Strategic Communications at Metrolinx.
+Judy Pfeifer is Chief Communications & Public Affairs Officer at Metrolinx.

 Most recently, Judy held the position of Vice-President and Practice Lead with Hill+Knowlton Canada, where she implemented integrated communications plans in support of business objectives for clients in the private, public and not-for-profit sectors.

 In her previous positions with the Toronto Community Foundation, Ontario Ministry of Municipal Affairs and Housing and City of Toronto, Judy provided leadership in policy, communications and stakeholder management.

 Judy currently serves on the board of WoodGreen Community Services.
 She has previously served as the Vice-Chair of the Liveability Committee as a member of the Policy & Advocacy Committee with the Toronto Region Board of Trade, was a board member with Environmental Defence and was a founding member of the Emerging Leaders Network (CivicAction).

 She is also a sought-after speaker on communications and stakeholder relations.